isbadawi/isbadawi.github.io/source/_posts/2014-01-19-my-hardest-bug-story.markdown

 Digging through the error logs of the coverage run, the error looked liked this:

 ```
-java.lang.AssertionError: expected:<[Lcom.google.ads.whatever.Option;@deadbeef]> but was:<[FOO, BAR, BAZ]>
+java.lang.AssertionError: expected:<[Lcom.google.ads.whatever.Option;@12345678> but was:<[FOO, BAR, BAZ]>
        at OptionsPageTest.testAllOptionsAreVisible(OptionsPageTest.java:42]
 ```

-If you're a Java person, the problem is fairly obvious; the thing on the left (corresponding to the second argument to `assertEquals`) is an `ImmutableSet<Option[]>` containing the result of calling `values()`, instead of an `ImmutableSet<Option>` containing a copy of the array.
+If you're a Java person, the problem is fairly obvious; the thing on the left (corresponding to the first argument to `assertEquals`) is an `ImmutableSet<Option[]>` containing the result of calling `values()`, instead of an `ImmutableSet<Option>` containing a copy of the array.
 If you look at the docs linked above, you'll notice that `ImmutableSet` doesn't actually have